How to Write an Employee Offer Letter With Sample and Templates

 Make a verbal offer first

-Whether it’s in person, on a video call, or over the phone, it’s best to talk live when you first tell a candidate you’d like to hire them.
-Chances are you’ve maintained a more formal tone throughout the interview process, allowing you to show enthusiasm and cement a personal rapport with the candidate.
+Whether in person, on a video call, or over the phone, it’s best to talk live when you first tell a candidate you’d like to hire them.
+Chances are you’ve maintained a more formal tone throughout the interview process.
+Having a live conversation when you offer them the job allows you to loosen up a bit, show enthusiasm, and cement a personal rapport with the candidate.
 Talking live also allows you to answer any immediate questions the candidate has and gauge their reaction, telling you if they’re likely to accept the position.

 Related: The Do’s and Don’ts of Communicating with Candidates